Market Overview

 Chesterfield has the shorter commute to downtown at ~20 minutes vs ~35 minutes.
 Chesterfield has no direct Metro access.
 Fairfax has Metro access (Vienna/Fairfax-GMU).

-Both cities are popular with families.
-Chesterfield County is one of the fastest-growing counties in the Richmond metro, offering new construction, strong schools, and affordable homes south of the James River.
-Fairfax combines excellent schools, diverse dining, and easy access to major employers.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+Chesterfield County is one of the fastest-growing counties in the Richmond metro, offering new construction, public schools, and affordable homes south of the James River.
+Fairfax combines public schools, diverse dining, and easy access to major employers.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.